Melksham: Religious sites

-A church was recorded at Melksham in Domesday Book, 1086.
+A church was recorded at Melksham in the Domesday Book of 1086.
 The parish church of St Michael and All Angels has 12th-century origins, and was enlarged in the 14th, 15th and 16th centuries; in 1845 it was restored by T. H. Wyatt and is now a Grade II* listed building.
 As the town expanded, in 1876 St Andrew's church was built in Early English style to serve the Forest area to the northeast of the town.

 A Baptist chapel was erected at Old Broughton Road in 1714, and replaced with a larger building on the same site in 1776 which was enlarged in 1839.
 In 1850 there were 165 members, and 340 children attended the Sunday School.
 In 1909, school buildings were completed on land in front of the chapel.

 Ebenezer Baptist Church, Union Street, was built in 1835 by Particular Baptists.
 A Methodist chapel was built on the High Street in 1872, its two-storey front having four large Corinthian columns and a cornice with oculus.
 This became the United Church after the union of the Methodists and Congregationalists in 1976, and the Congregational church off the Market Place closed.

 A Catholic church, St Anthony of Padua, was built in pale brick to the south of the town centre and opened in 1939.
 An independent congregation built Queensway Chapel in the eastern suburbs in 1967.

 Melksham has a long history of Quakerism, beginning with meetings nearby at Shaw in the 17th century.
 A meeting-house was built in 1698 at what is now King Street, and rebuilt on the same site around 1777 (or 1734).
 Quakerism declined in the 19th century but the Melksham meeting continued until 1950.
 The meeting-house was sold in 1958 and was used as a Spiritualist church for a time; in 2015 the building was restored and converted into offices.